Dave McComb

 Rebecca Younes

-Rebecca Younes is an ontologist and software developer with 25 years of experience in both academia and the private sector.
-With an academic background in linguistics, including a BA from the University of Minnesota and an MA from the University of Texas at Austin, Rebecca began her career in multilingual text-to-speech software development.
-With her first exposure to semantic technology, as a contributing developer to VIVO, an open source semantic web application that facilitates networking among health science researchers, she was captivated by the potential of semantic models and knowledge graphs to connect, create, and provide meaning to data.
-Rebecca’s subsequent work in semantic technology includes designing and building ontologies in a broad range of sectors, including financial services; libraries, museums, and rare book archives; HVAC; digital humanities; and professional services.
+Rebecca Younes is an ontologist and software developer with nearly 30 years of experience in both academia and the private sector.
+With an academic background in theoretical and Arabic linguistics, Rebecca began her career in multilingual text-to-speech software development.
+From her first exposure to semantic technology, as a contributing developer to VIVO, an open-source semantic web application that facilitates networking among health science researchers, she was captivated by the potential of semantic models and knowledge graphs to connect, create, and provide meaning to data.
+Rebecca’s work in semantic technology includes ontology design and development and knowledge graph engineering in a broad range of sectors, including financial services; libraries, museums, and rare book archives; HVAC; digital humanities; and professional services.

 In her free time, Rebecca enjoys road cycling, reading, and language learning.